jaredly/j3/Roadmap.md

   Which means externals needs to start returning `types depended on`. and ...

+- [ ] I want a "display" attribute on nstop

 - [ ] I kindof want "collapse" to be ternary.
   - first level (just hide ns children)